-First things first: don’t expect to pick right up where you left off; you’ll need to slowly work your way back to your previous distances so you don’t get reinjured.
-While you're rebuilding stamina, you also need to incorporate exercises that strengthen and support your core muscles so that your body is protected during your workouts.
+First things first: don’t expect to pick right up where you left off; you’ll need to slowly work your way back to your previous distances so you don’t get reinjured or worn out.
+If you're coming back from COVID, strength training may be less taxing for your lungs, and help you rebuild your stamina.

-Weak or unsupported muscles are more vulnerable to injuries.
-After warming up and before beginning a run, try incorporating some hip and glute exercises to build strength in those muscle groups that are so critical to runners.
+What should that strength training look like?
+You can score a few ideas from the image at right.
+Then, after warming up and before beginning a run, try incorporating some hip and glute exercises to build strength in those muscle groups that are so critical to runners.
 Moves like butt kicks, clam exercises and backwards running will activate and build up your muscles, improving your mobility and reducing your risk of injury.

 Even if you were running 10 miles a day before you got hurt, you need to accept that you can’t and shouldn’t try to run that far when you’re first returning after an injury.
 Instead, think of yourself as a new runner and start a training program that incorporates walking-running intervals for at least a few weeks after you begin your come back.